chef/common-github-actions/README.md

-# common-github-actions
+# Common Github Actions for Chef
-A test repo for common github actions
+Location for reusable workflows